Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 \paragraph{Overview of Proof for Theorem \ref{thm:optimal_kz}.} We now give a simple blueprint illustrating how we use this for fast, optimal $(k, z)$-clustering.
 Assume we have placed the first center and have left a set of nodes unmarked.
 For each such unmarked node, we can determine its optimal center as well as how much the subtree's $(k, z)$-clustering cost would decrease by placing this center.
 Curiously, an application of Lemma \ref{lma:optimal_subtrees} shows that these cost-decreases themselves satisfy the strong triangle inequality.
 Another application of Lemma \ref{lma:optimal_subtrees} then allows us to show that greedily choosing the maximum cost-decrease gives an optimal $(k, z)$-clustering solution in an LCA-tree.
-As a result, we can apply the $k$-center algorithm to the LCA-tree of cost decreases.
-This section is devoted to verifying the speed and optimality of the above blueprint.
+As a result, we can apply a variant of the $k$-center algorithm to the LCA-tree of cost decreases.

-\paragraph{Notation.} We will also need some additional notation to simplify the presentation.
+\paragraph{Notation.} We require additional notation to simplify the presentation.
 Let us define the cost of a node as where $|T[\eta]|$ is the number of leaves in the subtree rooted at $\eta$.
 This represents the cost contributed by $\eta$'s leaves when $\eta$ is unmarked, but its parent is marked.
 In essence, this is the cost of $T[\eta]$ in a $(k, z)$-clustering solution if there is no center in $T[\eta]$.
 Similarly, we define the cost \emph{decrease} at $\eta$ as

 where $\text{Cost}(T[\eta], c_z(\eta)) = \sum_{\ell \in \text{leaves}(T[\eta])} \dt(\ell, c_z(\eta))^z$.
 Here, $c_z(\eta)$ is $\eta$'s corresponding z-center.
 We define the cost-decrease of the root node to be infinite.